nikdavnik/docs-casa-prod/docs/source/user-guide.md

 ### U2F security keys

+U2F security keys are available from many vendors, such as [Yubico](https://www.yubico.com/products/yubikey-hardware/).

-To add a new U2F credential, navigate to `2FA credentials` > `U2F Security Keys`.
+To add a new U2F key, navigate to `2FA credentials` > `U2F Security Keys`.
 Insert your U2F key in your computer and click`Ready`.
 Casa will prompt you to press the button on your U2F key.

 ![add-u2f](./img/add-2fa-casa.png)